Horizontal Rows On The Periodic Table Are Called

 Relationship to Periods

 The length of each period corresponds to the number of electrons needed to fill the outermost shell and subshells.
-For example, Period 1 is short because only the 1s subshell is being filled, which can hold only two electrons.
-Period 2 and Period 3 are longer because they involve the filling of s and p subshells, which can hold a total of eight electrons.
-Period 4 and Period 5 are even longer because they include the filling of d subshells, which can hold ten additional electrons.
+To give you an idea, Period 1 is short because only the 1s subshell is being filled, which can hold only two electrons.
+Think about it: period 2 and Period 3 are longer because they involve the filling of s and p subshells, which can hold a total of eight electrons.
+So naturally, period 4 and Period 5 are even longer because they include the filling of d subshells, which can hold ten additional electrons.
 Period 6 and Period 7 are the longest, incorporating the filling of f subshells, which can hold fourteen more electrons.

 Common Misconceptions